Control-Augmented Autoregressive Diffusion for Data Assimilation: Experiments

-\paragraph{Observation Regimes.} We evaluate six assimilation settings for each dataset, designed to probe robustness under varying degrees of spatial sparsity and temporal delay.
-The first set of regimes applies \emph{spatial downsampling} with factors $\{2,4,8\}$ (denoted \textsc{DS-2/4/8}), where observations are available at every simulator step within the preview window $\Lambda$, but only on coarsened spatial grids.
-The second set applies \emph{regular strided masking} with the same factors (denoted \textsc{MS-2/4/8}), where observations are reported every fourth simulator step within the window (temporal stride of 4) and further subsampled spatially by the given factor.
-In all cases, operator metadata (e.g., masks) are carried with each observation, as detailed in App.~\ref{app:obs-ops}.
+\paragraph{Observation Regimes.} For each dataset, we evaluate six assimilation regimes designed to probe robustness to spatial sparsity and temporal delay, following settings inspired by \citet{rozet2023score} and \citet{shysheya2024conditional}.
+The first group applies spatial downsampling with factors $\{2,4,8\}$, denoted \acrshort{ds}-2/4/8: observations are available at every simulator step within the preview window $\Lambda$, but only on coarsened grids.
+The second group applies masked-strided observations with the same spatial factors, denoted \acrshort{ms}-2/4/8: observations arrive every fourth simulator step and are additionally spatially subsampled.
+In all regimes, observation metadata, such as masks and operator parameters, are provided with each observation; see App.~\ref{app:obs-ops}.

-\paragraph{Experimental Setup.} We train a separate \emph{controller} network for each observation regime, using a common pretrained ARDM (distinct for each dataset).
-The ARDM backbone in CADA employs DDIM sampling with $S{=}3$ denoising sub-steps per simulator transition.
-The preview horizon is set to $\Lambda{=}16$ for Kolmogorov flow and $\Lambda{=}54$ for Kuramoto–Sivashinsky, with the active observation selected by the nearest-arrival rule within the anchored window (see App.~\ref{app:selector}).
-To strengthen the assimilation signal, we evaluate the arrival cost not only at observation indices but also at their intermediate denoising sub-steps, using Tweedie estimates of the forecast state at each sub-step.
-We present architectural details of the ARDM and controller network in App.~\ref{app:ardm_details} and App.~\ref{app:ctrl-net}, respectively.
-Forecasts are evaluated under both short and long horizons to separate near-term correction from long-term stability: 60 and 180 steps for Kolmogorov flow, and 140 and 640 steps for Kuramoto–Sivashinsky.
+\paragraph{Experimental Setup.} For each observation regime, we train a separate \emph{controller} on top of a fixed pretrained \gls{ardm}, using one \gls{ardm} per dataset.
+Architectural details for the \gls{ardm} and controller are given in App.~\ref{app:ardm_details} and App.~\ref{app:ctrl-net}. \gls{cada} uses \gls{ddim} sampling with $S{=}3$ denoising sub-steps per \gls{ardm} transition.
+The preview window is $\Lambda{=}16$ for Kolmogorov flow and \gls{era5}, and $\Lambda{=}54$ for \gls{ks}; within each anchored window, observations are selected by the nearest-arrival rule (App.~\ref{app:selector}).
+To strengthen the signal, we evaluate the observation cost not only at the observation times but also at intermediate denoising sub-steps using Tweedie estimates of the forecast state.
+We report both short- and long-horizon rollouts to separate near-term correction from long-term stability: 60/180 steps for Kolmogorov flow, 140/640 steps for \gls{ks}, and 60 steps for \gls{era5}.